Net worth of BTS' RM: Looking at the rapper's earnings, investments and more

 What is the net worth of BTS’ RM?

-According to a report in South China Morning Post, RM’s net worth fell between USD 20-22 million in 2021.
-(According to Celebrity Net Worth, his net worth now stands at USD 30 million).
+According to a report in South China Morning Post, RM’s net worth fell between USD 20-22 million (INR 163-180 crore approx.) in 2021.
+(According to Celebrity Net Worth, his net worth now stands at USD 30 million or INR 245 crore approx.).
 From minting millions via BTS’ albums, tours, and brand deals to successfully building his credibility as a solo performer, RM has done it all seamlessly.
 Here’s what comprises his net worth portfolio:

 RM’s solo album Indigo